-Related literature refers to both published and unpublished materials related to a researcher's topic.
+By adhering to the IMRAD Research Format of the EACC, related literature refers to both published and unpublished materials related to a researcher's topic.
 However, related is a very relative term.
 Relatedness can range from very close to tangential.
 His/her thesis is located at the center of a series of concentric circles representing the sets or categories of published and unpublished materials with different degrees of relatedness to his/her topic.
 In his/her search for related literature, priority should be given to materials falling in the inner circles and moving on the outer circles as he/she exhausts the possibilities of the inner ones.

-A researcher can write his/her Review of Related (RRL) in several ways:
+A researcher can write his/her Review of Related Literature (RRL) in five key steps (McCombes, 2023):